TrustSciFM/TrustSciFM/_pages/cv.md

 nav: false
 nav_order: 4
 cv_pdf: example_pdf.pdf # you can also use external links here
-description: &gt; A simple, clean, and responsive Jekyll theme for academics
+description: A simple, clean, and responsive Jekyll theme for academics
 toc:
   sidebar: left
 ---